 Once you’ve had your fill of the impressive carvings you can head back down into the main park where you’ll find a modern but almost empty museum, deserted food stalls (at least that early in the morning) and a toilet block every two minutes.
 It’s worth heading back to the start and climbing the small hill to the Temple of the Dragon King, wandering around the Lake Temple and grabbing some food or souvenirs as you exit through the ‘gift shop’ which is more like a ‘gift street’.

-If, like me, you have some extra time to kill in the city thanks to the trains, then you can head into the old city.
+If you have some extra time to kill in Datong then you can head into the old city.
 Don’t get your hopes up… while the walls are impressive, the interior is just the same as the outside… busy, dirty and loud.
 While there are some temples to see, you have to pay for each one and let me tell you now, save your money and your patience.
 There are only so many temples you can visit before you want to give up, so save it for the good ones!
-The only free thing to see is the Nine Dragon Wall, one of five in China, typically built in imperial palaces and gardens but this one is just stuck in the middle of the city.
+The only free thing to see is the Nine Dragon Wall, one of five in China, typically built-in imperial palaces and gardens but this one is just stuck in the middle of the city.

 Getting to Datong from Beijing by train is easy, book your tickets through the CTrip app or at the central Beijing Railways Station as early as possible so you don’t end up with a “standing” ticket for 5 hours.

-From Datong it’s easy to head south to the popular old town of Pingyao, but I needed to stretch my legs so I took a train back to Beijing and made my way to Tai’An to climb 8000 stairs…
+From Datong, it’s easy to head south to the popular old town of Pingyao, but I needed to stretch my legs so I took a train back to Beijing and made my way to Tai’An to climb 4000 stairs…